ShaunSpinelli/mikew-client/README.md

 I also would prefer to travel to clients, not for them to come to me.

 Q: Is there any functionality that you would remove from the site?
+A: There a lot of info in the contact and user pages, I think you could hide some of the information until you hover over it or click on it.

+Q: How easy do you find the site maintenance tools available to you as an admin?
+A: I think it would be nicer to be able to see my bookings in calendar view.
+I also think the space could be used more effectively in the profile layout so that I have to scroll less.
+It would be great to be able to search through the users and contacts, rather than scroll through them manually.

-Q: Do you have any feedback on the UX and design of the site?
+Q: Do you feel that the site represents you and your business?
+Yes.

 Q: Do you have any additional feedback for us?
+A: Not at the moment, no.

 ## Project Management tools